 Students are expected to develop skills, all important in the job marketplace, of clear expression, discrimination, and accuracy in their written and oral presentations.

-- An illustrated public lecture, presented by CENTRE FOR ARCHAEOLOGY & ANCIENT HISTORY and THE EGYPTOLOGY SOCIETY OF VICTORIA Presenters:Amanda Dunsmore, Senior Curator, Antiquities, NGV; Colin Hope ...
+- An illustrated public lecture, presented by CENTRE FOR ANCIENT CULTURES and THE EGYPTOLOGY SOCIETY OF VICTORIA Presenters:Amanda Dunsmore, Senior Curator, Antiquities, NGV; Colin Hope and Gillian ...
 Read more

 - Colin Hope, Gillian Bowen and Iain Gardner (University of Sydney) have just been awarded a major 5 year research grant to continue excavations in Dakhleh ...
 Read more